Art Nouveau: Stile Liberty in Italy

 Art Nouveau in Italy was known as arte nuova, stile floreale, stile moderno and especially stile Liberty.
 Liberty style took its name from Arthur Lasenby Liberty and the store he founded in 1874 in London, Liberty department store, which specialised in importing ornaments, textiles and art objects from Japan and the Far East, and whose colourful textiles which were particularly popular in Italy.
 Notable Italian designers in the style included Galileo Chini, whose ceramics were often inspired both by majolica patterns.
 He was later known as a painter and a theatrical scenery designer; he designed the sets for two celebrated Puccini operas Gianni Schicchi and Turandot.

 Liberty style architecture varied greatly, and often followed historical styles, particularly the Baroque.
 Façades were often drenched with decoration and sculpture.
 Examples of the Liberty style include the Villino Florio (1899–1902) by Ernesto Basile in Palermo; the Palazzo Castiglioni in Milan by Giuseppe Sommaruga (1901–1903); Milan, and the Casa Guazzoni (1904–05) in Milan by Giovanni Battista Bossi (1904–06).

 Colorful frescoes, painted or in ceramics, and sculpture, both in the interior and exterior, were a popular feature of Liberty style.
 They drew upon both classical and floral themes. as in the baths of Acque della Salute, and in the Casa Guazzoni in Milan.

-The most important figure in Liberty style design was Carlo Bugatti, the son of an architect and decorator, father of Rembrandt Bugatti, Liberty sculptor, and of Ettore Bugatti, famous automobile designer.
+The most important figure in Liberty style design was Carlo Bugatti, the son of an architect and decorator, as well as the father of the Liberty sculptor Rembrandt Bugatti, and of the automobile designer Ettore Bugatti.
 He studied at the Milanese Academy of Brera, and later the Académie des Beaux-Arts in Paris.
 His work was distinguished by its exoticism and eccentricity, included silverware, textiles, ceramics, and musical instruments, but he is best remembered for his innovative furniture designs, shown first in the 1888 Milan Fine Arts Fair.
 His furniture often featured a keyhole design, and had unusual coverings, including parchment and silk, and inlays of bone and ivory.
 It also sometimes had surprising organic shapes, copied after snails and cobras.